ExtendRealityLtd/VRTK/EXAMPLES.md

 ### 042_CameraRig_MoveInPlace

-A scene that demonstrates how the user can move and traverse colliders by either swinging the controllers in a walking fashion or by running on the spot utilisng the head bob for movement.
+A scene that demonstrates how the user can move and traverse colliders by either swinging the controllers in a walking fashion or by running on the spot utilising the head bob for movement.

 ### 043_Controller_SecondaryControllerActions